RaveMaker/Daily-Backup/README.md

 2. Edit backup.sh and change the SOURCEPATH and SNAPSHOT_RW paths.

-4. change MAXSNAP=5 to needed amount of backups.
+4. Change MAXSNAP=5 to needed amount of backups.

 5. Edit crontab using 'crontab -e' command and add the scripts: